 - Add everything to the slow cooker.

 I love adding a little flavor to quinoa before I cook it depending on what I am using it for.
-Other than salt, spices, seasonings and fresh chopped herbs are a great way to mix it up!
+Other than salt, you can add spices, seasonings and fresh chopped herbs to mix it up!
 Here are some of my favorites that bring your cooked quinoa up a notch:

 - Smoked paprika